-Mindful drawings don’t have to be good; they don’t even have to be finished.
-More than anything, it’s about simply doing it.
+The drawings don’t have to be good; they don’t even have to be finished.
+More than anything, mindful drawing is about simply doing it.
 In this blog we share an exercise.

 - Use a sheet of (at least) A3 paper.
 This will enable you to draw a life-size version of your face and head.